leangjia/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

 Having at least one vector line, you can add other closed support profiles that will follow this vector during the extrusions (see `Limitations`_).
-The direction of the extrusions is calculated by two determinant factors, the point of view in Global Space and the position of the cursor in the 3D View using Global coordinates.
+The direction of the extrusions is calculated by two determinant factors, the point of view in Global Space and the position of the cursor in the 3D Viewport using Global coordinates.
 The profile and the vector must be fully selected in *Edit Mode* before you click the *Screw* button (see `Limitations`_).
 When you have the vector for the open profile and the other closed profiles selected, click the *Screw* button.